How I am ranking these

 GroupGreeting is a genuinely good product, and I would point certain buyers to it without flinching.
 If what you want is a predictable per-card price and a tidy group-signing flow rather than a sprawling multi-product login, it does that well.
 As of early 2026 it runs prepaid credit packs with an eight-currency pricing selector (USD, EUR, GBP, CAD, AUD, NZD, CHF, INR), so an office buyer in London or Sydney sees the price in their own money instead of doing arithmetic on a US checkout, which is a real trust signal an American-only page does not give.
 It takes unlimited signatures on every tier, its best per-card rate lands around $2.99 at the hundred-card pack, and its site states over five million cards sent across more than twenty-five thousand workplaces, the kind of social proof a cautious buyer can point a boss at.

-The catch is the same clock SendWishOnline carries: credits expire twelve months after purchase, with no auto-renew and no rollover.
+The catch is a familiar one in this category: credits expire twelve months after purchase, with no auto-renew and no rollover.
 The other gate worth knowing is that company-logo upload, multiple creators, multiple recipients, and bulk creation are locked to the ninety-nine-dollar Sapling tier and above.
 If you only need one card the whole team signs, the single-card price covers you.
 The moment you want your logo on it or you are running several cards at once, you are buying into a much larger pack than the card in front of you needs.
 There is no real free send, no AI, and the format is essentially the one card.

 6. The legacy brands, and when they are still right